zereal-ai/suparank/README.md

 - Keyboard controls
 - Final ranked summary view

-## Adding Tasks
+## Adding Entries

-Tasks can be added through Airtable directly, or by modifying the example tasks in `setup_airtable.py`.
+Entries can be added through Airtable directly, or by modifying the example entries in `setup_airtable.py`.

 ## Requirements